8 Steps To Drive Traffic With Content Marketing On Social MediaMar 12, 2019

 Our Treasure #2 is our continuity and group coaching program.
 This is a library of systems that students can use to quickly build each asset their brand needs.

 Our Treasure #3 is a comprehensive training course that takes multiple hours each week to study, and goes deep on how to produce every Brand Asset in each Block of article 1.
 Because the Treasure #3 is much more comprehensive it costs much more.

 But what about Brands that are not information based?

 If you sell accounting software, your Treasure #1 might be a ‘guide to saving time and money doing taxes’ while your Treasure #3 is your software solution.
 Your Treasure #2 might be a monthly subscription on that software (at a low monthly rate) or a monthly support group to discuss the latest tax laws and ways to save).

 Let’s say you’re in the ‘entertainment’ niche of selling art, music, films, crafts.
-If you have oil paintings (like my Little Bit of Wonderful Brand) your Treasure #1 might be a journal or small book of images that sells for $12.95.
+If you have oil paintings (like my paintings) your Treasure #1 might be a journal or small book of images that sells for $12.95.
 Your Treasure #3 might be a large signed lithographic that sells for $299.95.

 The secret to creating a Treasure #3 is to first grow your Audience List and then ask them what they want to buy!

 They’ll tell you what they want your Treasure #3 to be!

 You should have a bunch of ideas that you’ve already brainstormed that you will pitch to them.
 When you find a pitch that excites your Audience, you’ll pre-sell them on it (you do this in the Brand Premiere block).
 If enough of your Audience is willing to pay you before you create the Treasure #3 then you’re off to a great start!